brandonbrown/DWA/ClassContent/Module-2-Pivot/Milestone-1.md

 ### Browser Support

-Which browsers, operating systems, devices, portrait and landscape do you plan to support?
+Which browsers, operating systems, devices, portrait and landscape modes do you plan to support?
 How did you come to this decision and what are the technical specification resolutions of these devices?

 ### Infrastructure